 In this video, NLP trainer Michael explains the key aspects of modelling.

 Sometimes we make life unnecessarily difficult.
 If you want to know how to do something, find some people who are good at that thing and ask them what they do.

 The test is: Can we make it work for us?

 If that doesn’t work, then move on to the approaches below.

 2. Eliciting NLP Strategies

-This is using meta-model and strategy elicitation questions to identify the modality (sensory) sequence that leads to a result.
+This uses the meta-model and strategy elicitation questions to identify the modality (sensory) sequence that leads to a result.
 In asking these questions, choice points become apparent, leading to surprisingly easy change.

-The best way to become good at this is through continual practice of meta model and strategy elicitation questions.
+The best way to become good at this is through the continual practice of meta-model and strategy elicitation questions.
 It really is about practice, practice, practice.